Wildlife Conservation Technology banner image Wildlife Conservation Technology banner image Wildlife Conservation Technology banner image

 You will take part in songbird banding every year, contributing to the songbird population and migration research on a regional and global scale.

-You may also combine this program with the Conservation Enforcement program to become a conservation enforcement officer or use it as a stepping-stone to your Bachelor in Wildlife Conservation degree from UPEI.
+You may use this program as a stepping-stone to your Bachelor in Wildlife Conservation degree from UPEI.

 Professional Accreditations and Recognition